Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 IC HDR

-If we now compare the images, we see no direct difference in the images other than that the background has changed.
-As mentioned, an HDR image can be used as a quick and easy way to change the feel of the image.
+If we now compare the images, we see no direct difference between the images other than the background has changed.
+As I said, an HDR image can be used as a quick and easy way to change the feel of the image.
 But the images still look quite dull and boring.
-That's because we haven't added any material properties to our parts.
-By influencing the material properties of the image, we can see the effect of the HDR image more clearly and the images become more alive.
-But even the image that was completely white in the background becomes completely different.
-White backgrounds can therefore be very useful when you want a simple and stylish visualisation of a product.
+That's because we haven't added any material properties to our batches.

 HDR and White